Optimal Weight Adaptation of Model Predictive Control for Connected and Automated Vehicles in Mixed Traffic with Bayesian Optimization: Motion Planning for CAVs in Mixed Traffic with Model Predictive Control

 In the objective function of the MPC problem \eqref{eq:mpc}, assume that we can pre-define the features $\bbsym{\phi}_i,\; i = 1,2$ and $\bbsym{\phi}_{12}$, if we learn online $\bbsym{\omega}_{2}$ and $\bbsym{\omega}_{12}$ that best describe the human driving behavior, the CAV's objective weights $\bbsym{\omega}_{1}$ are adapted to achieve the desired performance.
-The optimal strategy for adapting $\bbsym{\omega}_{1}$ can be derived offline using Bayesian optimization and is presented in Section~\ref{sec:algo}.
-In what follows, we give the exposition about the method to learn the objective weights for \HDV{2} using real-time data.
+The optimal strategy for adapting $\bbsym{\omega}_{1}$ can be derived offline using Bayesian optimization as presented in Section~\ref{sec:algo}.